roksolar/WIER-PA2/README.md

 # WIER-PA2
 Asignment for Web information extraction and retrieval course of University of Ljubljana, Faculty of Computer and Information Science.
-Implemented approaches to extraction of data are in implemented directory.
+Implemented approaches for extraction of data are in directory implemented.

 Requiered python libraries: html, re, json, BeautifulSoup,lxml, html.parser